pszponder/api-rest-nod-typescript-fastify/README.md

 Since this is an API project, the `index.ts` file is responsible for instantiating a new fastify server instance (via the `buildServer.ts` file) and starting the server listening on the host and port specified by the .env file

-### `api/buildServer.ts`
+### `api/server.ts`

-The `buildServer.ts` module exports a method which instantiates and configures a Fastify Server
+The `server.ts` module contains two exported methods

+- `buildServerAsync` -- Instantiates and configures a fastify server instance
+- `startServerAsync` -- Takes the instantiated server instance from `buildServerAsync` and starts the server listening for requests

 ### `api/resources`